martzcodes/SmartDSC/README.md

 Save that.
 The part after installations is your SmartApp Id (e.g. `b445edc4-eb0b-4d97-9854-ecacb80f84d7`) and the Access Token is at the end (e.g. `9d8e6a07-43ad-465a-9ab3-1815b4bec158`).
 You'll need these next.
 Now use Method 1 or 2 depending on your comfort with Docker (or not).

+### Getting the server running

 #### Method 1: Docker

 If you don't have Docker already, skip to Method 2.
-If you already have a Docker instance on your home network, you can use the included Dockerfile to build the project and then run it with this command:
+If you already have a Docker instance on your home network or are comfortable setting it up, you can use the included Dockerfile to build the project and then run it with this command:

 ```
 docker build -t SmartDSC